HubBox Software Development Kit (SDK) Integration

 console.error("HubBox Widget Boot Failed:", messageAndTopic.message);

-// Handle errors - maybe hide pickup option, show error message
+// Handle errors - consider hiding the pickup option or showing an error message

 };